Lullaby: Dutch

 "Slaap kindje slaap" – The text is mostly chosen for its rhyme.
 Sleep, little child, sleep.
 Outside a sheep is walking.
 A sheep with white feet, it drinks its milk so sweet.

 "Maantje tuurt, maantje gluurt" – Older Dutch lullaby.
 Look the moon peeps and spies through the window.
 Have the children already gone to bed?
 Yes moon, they're lying in bed.
 Good, tomorrow will be a new day of playing and learning.

 English

 Many medieval English verses associated with the birth of Jesus take the form of a lullaby, including "Lullay, my liking, my dere son, my sweting" and may be versions of contemporary lullabies.
 However, most of those used today date from the seventeenth century onwards.
 Some of the best known English-language lullabies originate from the US, notably "Bye, baby Bunting" and "Hush, Little Baby".

 German

-"Der Mond ist aufgegangen" ("The moon has risen"), "Guten Abend, gute Nacht" ("Good evening, good night"), "Weißt du, wie viel Sternlein stehen" ("Do you know how many stars there are?") and "Schlaf, Kindlein, schlaf" ("Sleep, dear child, sleep") became widely known in the 18th and 19th century and still are.
+"Der Mond ist aufgegangen" ("The moon has risen"), "Es kam ein Herr zum Schlößli" ("A knight came to the castle"), "Guten Abend, gute Nacht" ("Good evening, good night"), "Weißt du, wie viel Sternlein stehen" ("Do you know how many stars there are?") and "Schlaf, Kindlein, schlaf" ("Sleep, dear child, sleep") became widely known in the 18th and 19th century and still are.